Florida Gambling Laws And Regulations For 2025

 Florida Lottery Gambling Laws

-The Florida gambling laws currently in place offer a very attractive environment for the responsible adult who enjoys wagering both online and in person.
+The Florida gambling laws offer a very attractive environment for the responsible adult who enjoys wagering both online and in person.
 Access is offered in both brick-and-mortar and virtual formats for casino table and card games, electronic slots, lottery games, sports betting, and horse racing.

-Add in the peaceful pleasure of oceangoing floating Florida casinos offering live entertainment, full casino game menus, and fine dining, and you have a nearly unbeatable selection of wagering options made possible thanks to Florida's flexible and inclusive gambling laws.
+Add in the peaceful pleasure of oceangoing floating Florida casinos offering live entertainment, full casino game menus, and fine dining, and you have a nearly unbeatable selection of wagering options made possible thanks to the flexible and inclusive gambling laws in Florida.

 Players must be at least 18 years old to play lottery games, poker or participate in pari-mutuel wagering.
 Players must be at least 21 years of age to play casino games or bet on sports.
 To enjoy any of these markets (and many more) online via offshore operators, the age to play in FL is 18-plus.